aragon/hack/docs/os-4-migration.md

 The [Minime token](https://github.com/Giveth/minime/) and [Standard token](https://github.com/aragon/aragonOS/blob/v3.1.12/contracts/lib/zeppelin/token/StandardToken.sol)
 implementations were removed.
-You should import these contracts into your own project if you would like to continue use them.
+You should import these contracts into your own project if you would like to continue to use them.

 ### aragon-apps

 All the apps in [aragon-apps](https://github.com/aragon/aragon-apps) were upgraded to aragonOS 4.
-Most have not changed much, with very few external interface differences.
+Most have not changed much with very few external interface differences.
-However, if you were using old versions of them, such as in a organization template, then you may have to adjust to small differences in their APIs.
+If you were using old versions of them such as in an organization template, however, then you may have to adjust to small differences in their APIs.

-The most notable change is with the [Vault](https://github.com/aragon/aragon-apps/blob/master/apps/vault/contracts/Vault.sol), which was massively simplified and much easier to secure than the previous implementation.
+The most notable change is with the [Vault](https://github.com/aragon/aragon-apps/blob/master/apps/vault/contracts/Vault.sol) which was massively simplified and made much easier to secure than the previous implementation.
 If you had trouble integrating with the previous Vault, this one should be much simpler to use and understand.

-For more information, see the [raw list of changes](https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps#aragon-apps).
+For more information see the [raw list of changes](https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps#aragon-apps).

 ---
 ## Shiny new things

 ### ETH and token recoverability

-All `AragonApp`s now have built-in ETH and token recoverability, in case they accidentally receive value.
+All `AragonApp`s now have built-in ETH and token recoverability in case they accidentally receive value.
 A `transferToVault(address)` interface is exposed externally to allow someone to send the tokens held by an app instance to the default vault set in the Kernel.

-An `allowRecoverability(address)` hook is exposed to be optionally overloaded in `AragonApp` subclasses to control the recoverability behaviour.
+An `allowRecoverability(address)` hook is exposed to allow overloading in `AragonApp` subclasses to control the recoverability behaviour.
 For example, if an application is meant to hold tokens or ETH, it should turn off the recoverability behaviour for any accepted tokens so they can't be maliciously transferred to another app,